Low on your B6 vitamins?

 Today we are going to cover Vitamin B6 and how it is essential for our nervous system, liver, brain, muscles, and much, much more.

 Adrenal exhaustion (fatigue), week muscles, nervousness, leg cramps, insomnia, burning feet/hands, and depression are all possible signs that you may have a deficiency of Vitamin B6.
 Vitamin B6 keeps our nerves young, balances the sodium levels in our bodies, and helps our bodies to metabolize fat, protein, and carbs.

-Vitamin B6 is necessary for metabolism of nutrients.
-It aids in formation of antibodies and helps maintain balance of sodium and phosphorus in the body.
+Vitamin B6 is necessary for the metabolism of nutrients.
+It aids in the formation of antibodies and helps maintain a balance of sodium and phosphorus in the body.
 It is also needed for the synthesis of RNA and DNA.
 Its Properties are Adrenergic, Diuretic, Nervine, Nutritive and Serotonergic.
-The bodies Systems are Affected are the Brain, Dopamine, Female Reproductive System, Liver, Mucus Membranes, Muscles, and Nerves.
+The bodies Systems are Affected are the Brain, Dopamine, Female Reproductive System, Liver, Mucous Membranes, Muscles, and Nerves.

 Possible Signs of Deficiency:

 Epileptic-type convulsions in children

 Morning sickness (kidneys eliminate)

 Nausea / Vomiting

 Stretch marks – with the use of Zinc